 Question Management response How does the Council communicate and encourage ethical behaviour of its staff and contractors?
 The council has a suite of policies and processes in place to communicate and encourage ethical behaviour from its staff and contractors including (but not limited to) the: Kent Code Bribery Act Policy Anti-Fraud and Corruption Policy Whistleblowing policy These policies are available for all staff to view on Knet.
 They are signposted to new staff during their induction.
 There are also regular reminders issued via Kmail.
 In addition, the fraud team delivered on going fraud awareness courses and campaigns which promoted ethical behaviour.
-During 2016/17 following an internal audit review the Council has also refreshed its approaches to compliance with the Bribery Act.
 How do you encourage staff to report their concerns about fraud?
 Have any significant issues been reported?
 Staff are encouraged to report concerns of fraud through the council's policies and its management.
 The fraud team also encourage staff to report concerns through a programme of fraud awareness activity.
 The team also promotes and manages the whistleblowing helpline.
-In 2016/17 the counter fraud team built on previous awareness campaigns by delivering tailored training to a number of departments, establishments and schools.
+In 2017/18 the counter fraud team built on previous awareness campaigns by delivering tailored training to a number of departments, establishments and schools.
 Are you aware of any related party relationships or transactions that could give rise to risks of fraud?
 No. Employees and Members are required to declare any conflicts of interests as well as any gifts and hospitalities.
 This is then checked against payments made, from and to any interested party.
-In addition an internal audit of declarations of interest took place in 2016/17 with no material issues found.
 Are you aware of any instances of actual, suspected or alleged, fraud, either within the Council as a whole or within specific departments since 1 April 2016?
-Yes.
-Management and the Governance and Audit Committee have been informed of a number of allegations.
-Any requiring investigation following preliminary enquiries, have been investigated.
-Some incidents have been referred to the Police or Trading Standards.
-A number of staff have been subject to disciplinary sanctions and members of the public have received cautions or warning letters.
+No